 These are all the details about Grass-fed butter vs regular butter.
-Ghee is a better butter but it is produced from Grass fed butter, it attrcats more benefits.
+Ghee is a better butter, but it is produced from Grass-fed butter, attracting more benefits.

 Due to higher nutritional benefits, grass-fed butter made grass-fed clarified butter is counted as a premium quality clarified butter that is capable of offering you some services like